mre/endler.dev/content/2025/repeat-yourself/index.md

 ## Keeping Up The Momentum

 When you're writing code, you want to keep the momentum going to get into a flow state.
-If you stop to think about the perfect abstraction all the time, it's easy to lose momentum.
+If you think about the perfect abstraction all the time, it's easy to lose momentum.

 Instead, if you allow yourself to copy-paste code, you keep your train of thought going and work on the problem at hand.
 You don't introduce another problem of trying to find the right abstraction.